Table of Contents

 What Is Excel Used For?

 Excel is a Microsoft software that helps you to organize data by using spreadsheets.
-It organizes your data and information into an easy-to-read format so that you can analyze trends over time or simply keep track of order numbers or financial values.
+It organizes your data and information into an easy-to-read format so that you can analyze trends over time or keep track of order numbers or financial values.

 This makes it ideal for any office or individual who needs to keep data close by.
 It’s basically the modern-day equivalent of having a notebook where you track trends and organize information in neat columns and rows.